This tutorial demonstrates how to copy an entire workbook in Excel and Google Sheets.

 You can also use VBA code to copy an entire workbook.

 The third option is to use “Save As.”

 - In the Ribbon, click on the File tab.
 From the drop-down menu choose Save As > Browse.

 - After the Save As window opens, in the File name, just rename the workbook and click Save.

 After you click on save, Excel opens a copy of the workbook.

 Copying an entire file works a bit differently in Google Sheets.

 - In the Menu, click on File > Make a copy.

-- After that, the Copy document window will open, in the Name section rename the workbook you want to copy, and click on OK.
+- After that, the Copy document window opens.
+In the Name section, rename the workbook you want to copy and click on OK.

-As a result, a copy of the workbook will open in a new tab in your browser.
+As a result, a copy of the workbook opens in a new tab in your browser.